-India Without Orphans / Bharathiya Sneha Parivar
+India Without Orphans and Bharathiya Sneha Parivar

 Total Population: 1.4 Billion